BaHaMuT-J/FunPar_TermProject/README.md

-# Parallel Insert,Combine,and Level Traversing for BST
+# Parallel Insert, Combine, and Level Traversing for BST

 This Project aims to find ways to speed up the process of adding new elements to a Binary Search Tree and level traversing the tree by utilizing concepts and techniques of parallelization in scala.